tarantool/doc/doc/reference/configuration/cfg_replication.rst

     A Tarantool replica can be anonymous.
-This type of replica is read-only (but you still can write to temporary and replica-local spaces), and it isn't present in ``_cluster`` table.
+This type of replica is read-only (but you still can write to temporary and replica-local spaces), and it isn't present in the ``_cluster`` table.

-    Since an anonymous replica isn't registered in ``_cluster`` table, there is no limitation for anonymous replica count in a replicaset.
-You can have as many of them as you want.
+    Since an anonymous replica isn't registered in the ``_cluster`` table, there is no limitation for anonymous replicas count in a replica set: you can have as many of them as you want.

-    In order to make a replica anonymous, you have to pass an option ``replication_anon=true`` to ``box.cfg``.
-You also have to set ``'read_only'`` to ``true``.
+    In order to make a replica anonymous, pass the option ``replication_anon=true`` to ``box.cfg`` and set ``read_only``
+    to ``true``.

     Let's go through anonymous replica bootstrap.
-    Suppose we have a master configured with
+    Suppose we have got a master configured with

     .. code-block:: lua

         box.cfg{listen=3301}

-    And created a local space called "loc"
+    and created a local space called "loc":

     .. code-block:: lua

         box.schema.space.create('loc', {is_local=true})
         box.space.loc:create_index("pk")

-    Now, to configure an anonymous replica, we have to issue ``box.cfg``, as usual.
+    Now, to configure an anonymous replica, we need to issue ``box.cfg``, as usual.

     .. code-block:: lua